01-edu/public/subjects/listsort.en.md

 ### Instructions

-Write a function `ListSort` that sorts the linked list by ascending order.
+Write a function `ListSort` that sorts the nodes of a linked list by ascending order.

-- This time you only will have the `node` structure.
+- The `NodeI` structure will be the only one used.

 ### Expected function and structure